World Bank President Jim Yong Kim announces his departure

-WASHINGTON — Jim Yong Kim, the president of the World Bank, says he is resigning at the end of January.
+WASHINGTON — Jim Yong Kim, the president of the World Bank, announced Monday he is resigning at the end of January.

 Kim’s unexpected departure nearly three years before his term was set to expire, is likely to set off a fierce battle between the Trump administration and other countries who have complained about the influence the United States exerts over the World Bank.

-Note: This story has been corrected to show the correct spelling of Kristalina Georgieva, who will succeed Kim on an interim basis.